eduardochiletto/chiletto-spotify/README.md

 1. Once you have Firebase ready and running locally, go into the functions/ directory and first run `npm i` then type: `firebase emulators:start --only functions --inspect-functions`;

-2. Maybe, on the first time that you run it, the console may ask for more settings.
+2. Maybe, on the first time that you run it, the console may ask you for more settings.
 Follow standard instructions;

 3. Copy the fullpath url on console, open [firebase.js](https://github.com/eduardochiletto/chiletto-spotify/blob/main/app/src/firebase/firebase.js) file and paste it on `API_PATH` variable, including `/api/v1/` endpoint;